Hepato-Pancreatico-Biliary (HPB) Fellowship (non-ACGME) | Department of Surgery

 About the fellowship

-The OHSU hepato-pancreatico-biliary (HPB) fellowship program is designed to draw from the multidisciplinary strengths of faculty members in abdominal organ transplant/hepato-pancreatico-biliary surgery, surgical oncology, and general surgery.
+The OHSU AHPBA-certified hepato-pancreatico-biliary (HPB) surgery fellowship program is designed to draw from the multidisciplinary strengths of faculty members in abdominal organ transplant/hepato-pancreatico-biliary surgery, surgical oncology, and general surgery.
 The fellowship is aimed to complete the specialty training of well-trained general surgeons.
-The program is two years in duration with the first year focused on clinical, basic and translational research, organ procurement and liver transplantation and the second year focused on hepato-pancreatico-biliary surgery.
-Graduates complete the program with substantial technical expertise in liver resection, complex biliary reconstruction, pancreas resection, liver transplantation, organ procurement, and minimally invasive liver and pancreatic surgery and techniques of liver tumor ablation.
+The program is two years in duration with a focus on the evaluation and treatment of a broad spectrum of benign and malignant diseases of the liver, pancreas and biliary tract with an inclusion of clinical and translational research.

-Ultimately the HPB fellowship program is designed to produce superb technical surgeons with a thorough understanding of the clinical and translational aspects of HPB disease and who will be poised to provide leadership and mentoring in the advancement of HPB surgery in coming years in and outside the United States.
+Ultimately the HPB surgery fellowship program is designed to produce superb technical surgeons with a thorough understanding of the clinical and translational aspects of HPB disease and who will be poised to provide leadership and mentoring in the advancement of HPB surgery in coming years in and outside the United States.
 For more information, visit our listing on the website of the Fellowship Council.

 Flavio G. Rocha, M.D., F.A.C.S., F.S.S.O., is the Program Director for the HPB fellowship and the Hedinger Chair and Chief of the Division of Surgical Oncology at OHSU.
 He also serves as the Physician-in-Chief of the Knight Cancer Institute at OHSU.
 Dr. Rocha’s clinical practice encompasses all aspects of benign and malignant disease of the liver, bile ducts and pancreas.
 He has been funded by ASCO and the Cholangiocarcinoma Foundation.
 Dr. Rocha currently sits on the editorial boards of HPB, Annals of Surgical Oncology, Journal of Surgical Oncology and PLoS ONE.
 He has served on the NCI Pancreas Task Force, ASCO Gastrointestinal Cancers Advisory Council and ASTRO Liver Cancer Guidelines Committee.
 He is currently the surgical lead of the International Cholangiocarcinoma Research Network (ICRN) and Vice-Chair of the Southwest Oncology Group (SWOG) Surgery Committee.